migtools/tackle-controls/README.md

 ### Testing native mode

 `$ ./mvnw verify -Pnative -Dquarkus-profile=test`
-where the `quarkus-profile=test` property is mandatory to force the build the native image using the `test` profile since otherwise the default `prod` profile would be used.
+where the `quarkus-profile=test` property is mandatory to force the build of the native image to use the `test` profile, otherwise the default `prod` profile would be used.

 If you want to just execute (again) the native tests without building again the native image, use the following command:
-`$ ./mvnw test-compile failsafe:integration-test -Pnative`
+`$ ./mvnw test-compile failsafe:integration-test@tackle-controls-IT -Pnative`

 ## Package and run locally

 ### JVM mode
 The application can be packaged using the `$ ./mvnw package` command.
-It produces the `controls-0.0.1-SNAPSHOT-runner.jar` file in the `/target` directory.
+It produces the `quarkus-run.jar` file in the `/target/quarkus-app` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.
+Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/` subfolders.

-The application is now runnable using `java -jar target/controls-0.0.1-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

 ### Native mode